 To update a project’s fixed price

-- Click on Settings in the project header.
+- Click on Projects in the top bar,

 By using the Fixed Price project budget type, you get access to additional reports and data within your project’s budget.
 Below is an overview of the additional information available to you.